plausible/docs/docs/register-account.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 To use Plausible Analytics, you need to [register an account](https://plausible.io/register).
 To explore the product, we offer you a free 30-day trial.
+No credit card is required to sign up for the trial.

 There are no restrictions on your usage during the free trial.
-You can test Plausible on multiple websites using the same account too.
-No credit card is required to sign up for the trial either.
+You can test Plausible on multiple sites using the same trial too.
+Plausible is so lightweight that you can run it alongside Google Analytics without any negative impact on your site's performance.

 ## Register your account